-- Create a packing list Print one from backpacker.com/checklists and start assembling your kit a few months early to identify gear that needs attention, like a DWR treatment on a tired rain shell.
-Also, if hiking the cusp of spring or fall, you might need different gear at the trip’s end than at the beginning.
+- Create a packing list Start assembling your kit a few months early to identify gear that needs attention, like a DWR treatment on a tired rain shell.
+If hiking the cusp of spring or fall, you might need different gear at the trip’s end than at the beginning.

 - Package meals in waterproof bags Mark them Day One, Day Two, etc. so you don’t raid all the chocolate on day three.
 Allot more food for tail-end days when you’ll be ravenous.
 To keep food weight and bulk low, pack calorie-dense foods like nuts, peanut butter, and cheese.
 Although vacuum-packed cheeses may separate into oil and curd, they’ll keep for weeks in cool mountain weather.

 - Assemble a first-aid kit Include beaucoup dressings, blister-repair items, and any medications.

 - Locate gear shops near your start point, or resupply points on a trip where you can access them.
 Ask the proprietors in advance to hold some fuel for you.

 - Carry an emergency signaling device Buy or rent a PLB, SPOT, or sat phone, and consider rescue insurance.
 Two options: American Alpine Club membership or Global Rescue.

 Stick religiously to a training program.Strains and sprains, often due to poor conditioning, tank many trips.
 Trail running, especially on hills, combined with leg- and back-strengthening exercises, prepare you the most efficiently.
 For legs, think squats, hamstring curls, and calf raises.
 Start with the following basic exercise plan.